particle-iot/docs/src/content/getting-started/cloud/function-publish-demo.md

 # {{title}}

 This is an interactive tutorial that show the difference between functions and subscribing to Particle events on-device, and how you can use these techniques to send commands to remote devices.

+- Use a function to set the status LED color of a single device.
+- Use a published event to set the status LED color of all devices in your fleet.
+- Use device groups to set the status LED color of a subset of your device fleet.

 To fully experience the demo, you should have two or more devices of the same type.
 Both cellular and Wi-Fi devices are supported, however this demo does not work with the Tracker and isn't useful if your device does not have a visible status LED.

 - If you're interesting in having devices trigger external services, see the [webhook demo](/getting-started/integrations/webhook-demo/).